Loose Tweets Sink Fleets

 "Let your followers pat you on the back, don't do it yourself."

 The social space is fluid.
 We should always be learning.
-There are leaders in this arena, but no experts.
-Therefore ongoing training is critical.

-If you're having trouble getting everyone on the same page, you either have a training problem or a hiring problem (or maybe both) – but technology is certainly not the problem.
+And if you're having trouble getting everyone on the same page, you either have a training problem or a hiring problem (or maybe both) - but technology is certainly not the problem.